 Whether by choice, divorce, or unplanned pregnancy, single moms may have the toughest job in the book.
 NeighborhoodScout's exclusive analysis reveals that the Madison Area South neighborhood has more single mother households than 99.2% of the neighborhoods in the U.S. Often high concentrations of single mother homes can be a strong indicator of family and social issues such as poverty, high rates of school dropouts, crime, and other societal problems.

-In addition, the Madison Area South neighborhood stands out for having an average per capita income lower than 97.2% of the neighborhoods in the United States.
+In addition, one of the unique characteristics of the Madison Area South neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 97.2% of the neighborhoods in America.
 Also of note, 60.3% of the children in this area live in poverty; an extraordinarily high percentage compared to other neighborhoods in the nation.
 In a nation where approximately one in four children grows up in poverty, this neighborhood stands out for the depth of the problem manifested here.

 Did you know that the Madison Area South neighborhood has more Puerto Rican and Native American ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 21.3% of this neighborhood's residents have Puerto Rican ancestry and 2.4% have Native American ancestry.